presence-insights/pi-clientsdk-ios/README.md

 Troubleshooting
 --------------------

-*   First things first, if things are not working, enable debugging to see all the inner workings in LogCat.
+*   First things first, if things are not working, enable debugging to see all the inner workings in the console.

         adapter.enableLogging() // adapter is an instance of PIAdapter